osg-htc/user-documentation/documentation/PATh/overview/references/workload-overview.md

 ### Task

-Tasks are the smallest component of the HTC workload, representing a set of jobs with unique inputs, and similar resource requirements.
-In the case of simulations, the unique inputs might involve randomness in the jobs themselves.
+Tasks are the smallest component of the HTC workload and are grouped by function.
+All tasks of the same function are expected to use similar resource requirements, with their differences laying in input variables or randomness in the function itself.

 #### Task Attributes

 ##### Unique Inputs/Simulations

-The number of unique inputs, translates directly to number of tasks.
-Typically, will be the size of the input space or in the case of simulations the number of simulations to run.
+Either the number of unique inputs into a task, or in the case of simulation, the number of simulations to run

 ##### CPU Cores

-The number of cores needed to run one job
+The number of cores needed to run one task

 ##### GPUs

-The number of A100 GPUs needed to run one job
+The number of A100 GPUs needed to run one task

 ##### Memory ( in GB )

-The amount of memory in gigabytes needed to run one job
+The amount of memory in gigabytes needed to run one task

 ##### Disk  ( in GB )

-The amount of disk in gigabytes needed to run one job
+The amount of disk in gigabytes needed to run one task

 ##### Walltime ( in hours )

-The amount of time in hours required to run one job
+The amount of time in hours required to run one task

 ### Shared Files